amol-srivastava/ai-image-generator/README.md

 ### Frontend
 - **React**: A JavaScript library for building user interfaces.
+- **JavaScript**: The programming language used for client-side scripting.
 - **CSS**: For styling the application.
+- **JSX**: A syntax extension for JavaScript used with React to describe what the UI should look like.

 ### Backend
+- **Node.js**: A JavaScript runtime for server-side programming.
 - **Express.js**: A web application framework for Node.js.

 ### AI Model
 - **OpenAI's DALL-E 3**: A powerful AI model for generating images from text prompts.